AndreaFalanti/popnas/README.md

 - Add --pnas option to run without regressor, making the procedure similar to original PNAS algorithm.
 - Add --abc and -f options, to make cell structure more configurable and flexible.
 - Tweak both controller and child CNN training hyperparameters, to make them more similar to PNAS paper.
+- Print losses on both console and file during CNN and controller training, to make easier the analysis of the training procedure while the algorithm is running.
 - Fix training batch processing not working as expected, last batch of training of each epoch could have contained duplicate images due to how repeat was wrongly used before batching.
 - Add another optimizer to LSTM controller, to use two different learning rates (one for B=1, the other for any other B value) like specified in PNAS paper.
 - Fix tqdm bars of CNN training and add tqdm bars to LSTM training and model predictions procedure for better progress visualization.